-The tables in this chapter present T-Library functionality supported in Network T-Server for GenSpec.
-The table entries use the following notations:
+The tables in this chapter present T-Library functionality supported in the Network T-Server for NGSN.
+The table entries use these notations:

-- N-Not supported
+- N-Not supported.

-- Y-Supported
+- Y-Supported.

 - E-Event only is supported

-- I-Supported, but reserved for Genesys Engineering
+- I-Supported, but reserved for Genesys Engineering.

 In Table 10, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
-An asterisk () indicates the event that contains the same Reference ID as the request.
+An asterisk (\) indicates the event that contains the same Reference ID as the request.
 For more information, refer to the Genesys 7 Events and Models Reference Manual and the Voice Platform SDK 8.0 .NET (or Java) API Reference.

-Table 10 reflects only the switch functionality that is used by Genesys software and might not include the complete set of events offered by the switch.
+Table 10 reflects only the Switch functionality that is used by Genesys software and might not include the complete set of events offered by the Switch.